sprucelabsai/developer.spruce.ai/README.md

 They accomplish this in one of two ways:

 1. Automation - tech runs the show with oversight from humans
-2. Augmentation - humans run the show using technology as force multiplier
+2. Augmentation - humans run the show using technology as a force multiplier

 ## Automation